-You cannot be on MFIP.
+You can’t be on MFIP.
 If you are on MFIP, you must apply for a different program called Emergency Assistance.

-You have to be dealing with an emergency that puts someone in your household in danger to their health or safety.
+You have to be dealing with an emergency that puts someone in our household in danger to their health or safety.